-The entire novel Table 41 is available on this Web page.
+The entire novel Table 41 is available here, on this Web page.
+It will be published in physical form sometime in 2018-2019.
+Please let me know what you think of the tables [below].

 Here is a Table of Contents for Table 41.

-The entire novel Table 41 is available on this Web page.
+The entire novel Table 41 is available here, on this Web page.
+It will be published in physical form sometime in 2018-2019.
+Please let me know what you think of the tables [below].

 Here is a Table of Contents for Table 41.